allu0786ansari/pdf-data-masking/README.md

 ## Welcome to the demo of extracting and masking data

 Follow the given instruction to run the code:
-1. From the code section, open codespace and wait until the terminal is completely reloaded.
+1. Download the zip file or clone the repo and open in vs code studio or other code editor
 2. First we need to install all the required python libraries mentioned in the requirements.txt files.Use the given git command to install the libraries:  pip install -r requirements.txt
 3. Then use the git command to update the application:  sudo apt-get update
 4. After completion of updation use this command: sudo apt-get install tesseract-ocr